-• For the period 1 July 2003 to 31 December 2004 the parties have - following the ruling described in the next paragraph - settled the case in favour of Elsam agreeing that investigation made by the competition authorities has not proved that Elsam's behaviour in this period constituted an infringement of competition law

-- For the period 1 January 2005 to 30 June 2006 the High Court of Western Denmark has ruled in May 2018 in favour of Elsam finding that the investigation made by the competition authorities has not proved that Elsam's behaviour in this period constituted an infringement of competition law. - For the period 1 July 2006 to 31 December 2006 the Competition Appeals Tribunal has abrogated in March 2008 a similar finding of excessive pricing from the Danish Competition Council and referred it back to the Council.
+- For the period 1 July 2003 to 31 December 2004 the parties have following the ruling described in the next paragraph settled the case in favour of Elsam agreeing that investigation made by the competition authorities has not proved that Elsam's behaviour in this period constituted an infringement of competition law. - For the period 1 January 2005 to 30 June 2006 the High Court of Western Denmark has ruled in May 2018 in favour of Elsam finding that the investigation made by the competition authorities has not proved that Elsam's behaviour in this period constituted an infringement of competition law. - For the period 1 July 2006 to 31 December 2006 the Competition Appeals Tribunal has abrogated in March 2008 a similar finding of excessive pricing from the Danish Competition Council and referred it back to the Council.
 This decision was based on the finding that the Danish Competition Council had not proved that Elsam's behaviour in this period constituted an infringement of competition law.
-Based on the latest public statement from the Council it does not seem likely that they will initiate a new investigation.
+Based on the public statements from the Council it does not seem likely that they will initiate a new investigation.

 In connection with the competition authorities' original claim that Elsam infringed competition law, a number of power consumers filed a claim with the Maritime and Commercial Court for compensation against Ørsted or instead of filling a claim entered into agreements with Ørsted to suspend the statutory limitation of their alleged claims.
 The biggest claim filed so far is by a group of power consumers claiming compensation which at the moment is calculated as an amount of up to DKK 4,405 million with the addition of interest from the date of the individual payments of allegedly excessive prices until settlement of the claim. i.e. in the period from 1 July 2003 and until a final non-appealable decision has been made by the courts and the amount has been finally paid.
 The plaintiffs' claim for interest can therefore exceed any damages which may be awarded to the plaintiffs including the aggregate primary claim of DKK 4,405 million.
-Despite the outcome of the actions with the competition authorities the plaintiffs continue to pursue their claim.
+In a ruling by the Maritime and Commercial Court from March 2020 Elsam was acquitted from the claim, but the plaintiffs have appealed the ruling.